spotinst/help/src/docs/eco/getting-started/connect-azure-ea-to-eco.md

 4. Ensure the Auth Level on the Enrollment Detail says “Work or School Account Cross tenant”.
 It is possible to temporarily set it as this auth level.
 Just switch it to “Work or School Account Cross tenant,” send the invite, then switch it back to your preferred Auth Level.

-5. You will again need to invite the guest users (see list [above](eco/getting-started/connect-azure-ea-to-eco?id=steps-to-invite-users)), but this time as Read-Only Enterprise Administrators.
+5. You will again need to invite the guest user (see list [above](eco/getting-started/connect-azure-ea-to-eco?id=steps-to-invite-users)), but this time as Read-Only Enterprise Administrators.

    - Enter email address: as listed above
    - Auth Type: Work or school account